threefoldtech/info_grid/src/documentation/tfconnect/tfconnect_advanced.md

 Now head over to the ThreeFold Dashboard and enter the TF Chain Secret as the mnemonics.

 In the Farm section, you can now see your farm.
-You have successfully move the farm from the ThreeFold Connect app to the ThreeFold Dashboard.
+You have successfully moved the farm from the ThreeFold Connect app to the ThreeFold Dashboard.

 ![farming_tf_wallet_55](./img/farming_tf_wallet_55.png)